yendorf/dotnet-homework/README.md

 The solution requires [Visual Studio 2022](https://www.visualstudio.com/downloads/) (Community Edition is free) with MS Test enabled.

-Exercises 1 and 2 have tests have been written which currently fail.
+Exercises 1 and 2 have tests which currently fail.
 You must make the tests pass without changing the test code.
 Exercise 3 involves making small changes to a WebApp.
+Directions for these exercises can be found below.

 Download the code from this repository, either by cloning or downloading it as a zip file.
-When finished, please create a new public repository on your on GitHub account, push your code to it, and notify the person at Lincoln you have been in touch with to review it.
+When finished, please create a new public repository (e.g. on your own GitHub, GitLab, etc. account), push your code to it, and provide a message, including your repository URL, to your Lincoln contact stating that it is ready for review.
 We do this instead of using forks because candidates can see each other's forks, so **please do not fork this repo**.
-If you prefer not to use GitHub to host your completed homework, please provide access to your code some other means and send us a URL.
+If you prefer not to use a public repository service like GitHub to host your completed homework, please provide access to your code by some other means and send us a URL.
 We cannot accept submissions via email.

 **Thank you for very much for taking the time to complete this homework assignment.**

 ## 1. Descriptive Statistics

  A local charity needs to analyze data about contributions.
 Write a library which accepts a semicolon-delimited collection of human-keyed monetary contributions as a string (e.g. `“5 ; $ 123.42; $5,401.56”`) and returns three statistics about them: average, median, and range all rounded to two decimal places.

 If no valid contributions are entered, the library should simply return 0 for all three metrics.